Bfriedel/friedel-tswd-portfolio/final-project-part-one.md

 | [home page]() | [visualizing debt]() | [critique by design]() | [final project I]() |

 # Outline
 > In 2012, Congress passed the Stop Trading on Congressional Knowledge (STOCK) Act, which required that members of Congress report stock trades made by themselves or family within 45 days of the trade.
-This act was designed to combat insider trading following heavy volumes of trades made by members of congress
+This act was designed to combat insider trading following heavy volumes of trades made by members of congress.
+In the 10+ years since this Act has passed, it has widely been considered a failed effort. https://campaignlegal.org/update/stock-act-failed-effort-stop-insider-trading-congress

 > I am interested in showing how Congress People's stock trades could potentially conflict with the committees that they are on.
 For around two years on Tik Tok, some creators have established their platform on the basis of tracking Congress peoples' stock trades and highlighting certain trades and bills that could potentially be conflicts of interest.
 Last year, the New York Times did an analysis on all trades within and found 97 members of Congress that have made potentially conflicting trades based on the committees that they are on.
 Since that article was published, there have been 3 separate bills proposed to limit stock trading by members of congress, 2 of which have been shut down.
 The last one was proposed recently and will make it to the floor for voting within ____.
 My call to action will be to urge people to call their congress people and express their support for the bill.

 Project Structure: